 - a) Produce at least a double page of drawings of a selection of these objects.
-Try to use a combination of appropriate drawing techniques, such as colour, pattern, line and tone etc. (AO3) - b) Using the fibre platters as a guide, sketch some ideas for a geometric woven design, possibly for use as a wall hanging.
+Try to use a combination of appropriate drawing techniques; colour, pattern, line, tone, etc. (A03) - b) Using the fibre platters as a guide, sketch some ideas for a geometric woven design, possibly for use as a wall hanging.
 These ideas could be worked on at a later date using graph paper.
 The design could possibly be based on an abstracted or stylised natural form.
-Consider using a colour scheme based on natural earth colours.
+Consider using a colour scheme based on natural "earth" colours.
 What natural materials could you weave with?
+(A01/A03)

-(AO1/AO3) - c) Look at the carved figurines from Cameroon and make a tonal study of one of them.
+- c) Look at the carved figurines from Cameroon and make a tonal study of one of them.
 Look how stylised and exaggerated the features are.
 Think about how to put this idea into a contemporary context and try to sketch out some design ideas for a modern figurine imitating some of the stylistic features of the African carvings.
-Consider what natural materials you could use and whether you will be carving or using another process.
-(AO1/AO3) - d) The museum features hundreds of natural objects, both large and small.
+Consider what natural materials you could use and whether you will be carving or using another process.(A01/A03) - d) The museum obviously features hundreds of natural objects, both large and small.
 Shells, dried beans, seed pods and other small natural forms can be used decoratively for their textural and patterned qualities.
-Using a double page, map out some ideas for an abstract sculpture or wall-mounted piece using collections of similar forms.
-(AO3)
+Using a double page, map out some ideas for an abstract sculpture or wall mounted piece using collections of similar forms.
+(A03)